6 Hidden Dangers of Common Over-the-Counter Pain Relievers

 NSAIDs may affect your heart

 Vioxx and other prescription COX-2 blockers are a class of prescription NSAIDs that were developed to be safer on the stomach than traditional NSAIDs.
 In 2004, however, Vioxx was recalled due to the risk of heart attack and stroke, and research found similar risks associated with other drugs in this new class, the FDA reported.
 Soon thereafter, the FDA told prescription NSAIDs manufacturers to update their labels with information about heart attack and stroke risks.
 “NSAIDs may also raise blood pressure and cause heart failure,” according to Dr. Huang.
 High blood pressure is a major risk factor for heart attack and stroke.
 The FDA also asked manufacturers of OTC NSAIDs to update the product labels to reflect a possible increased risk for heart attack and stroke.
 (Aspirin does not increase heart attack risk like some other NSAIDs.)
-Here’s how to know if your cold medicine puts you at extra risk of a heart attack.

 In a 2016 study in the European Heart Journal: Cardiovascular Pharmacotherapy, researchers identified 28,947 people who had a cardiac arrest outside of a hospital.
 (This is the difference between a cardiac arrest and a heart attack.)
 Overall, 3,376 were treated with an NSAID up to 30 days before the cardiac arrest.
 Ibuprofen and diclofenac were the most commonly used NSAIDs, representing 51 percent and 21.8 percent of total NSAID use.
 The researchers concluded that the use of diclofenac and ibuprofen were associated with a higher risk of cardiac arrest.
 “If you have risk factors for heart disease such as high blood pressure or diabetes, minimize your use of NSAIDs to be safe,” Dr. Huang advises.
 Here are some other ways you can prevent heart disease.